September 6, 2015

 If you are interested, click here to expand the sequel of the story:

-At the moment I started to figure that the NL might not work, I went to the uni information desk point asked about their enrollment cancellation policies, especially regarding tuition payments.
+At the moment I started to figure out that the NL might not work out for me, I went to the uni info point and asked about their enrollment cancellation policies, especially regarding tuition payments.
 Just in case.
-The university’s employee explicitly told me that I wouldn’t have to pay any fees as long as I’ll withdraw before the 10th of September.
+The university’s employee explicitly told me that I wouldn’t have to pay any fees as long as I withdraw before the 10th of September.
 I followed the instruction and did it prior to that date; in fact, I did it before any lectures commenced.
-I submitted the cancellation via their online system, but they haven’t gotten back to me with a confirmation besides an automated reply thanking me for submission and saying that they will process it.
+I submitted the cancellation via their online system, but they haven’t gotten back to me with a confirmation besides an automated reply thanking me for the submission and saying they will process it.
 This didn’t seem too odd, as the communication during my application process several months ago wasn’t stellar either.
 I thought that this was just the way it is.
-However, about a month later, I received an email from the university apologizing for the late response, followed by a statement that I will have to pay the tuition.
+However, about a month later, I received an email from the university apologizing for the late response, followed by a statement that I would have to pay the tuition.

-“It has to be some mistake,” I thought and wrote them a polite objection, explaining that I followed instructions given to me by a person in charge at their own information desk.
+“It has to be some mistake,” I thought, and wrote them a polite objection, explaining that I followed instructions given to me by a person in charge at their own information desk.
 This email received a prompt response, letting me know that the “colleagues at the Student Information Point have informed you incorrectly” and that I need to pay.
-But they offered that I can submit a remonstrance about this case.
+But they offered that I could submit a remonstrance about this case.
 Clearly, that’s what I did.
 However, again, I got no reply, no resolution, or a message that the matter was in progress.
-Since I had no information about their decision, I did not pay a thing.
+Since I had no information about their decision, I did not pay anything.

 Meanwhile, I got many emails offering me some housing in the Netherlands.
-Most emails I received from a company that said that they will get in touch with me as soon as they have a room, within a week. – It wasn’t a week; the first offer I received from them was over a month later when I was in London already.
+Most emails I received from a company said they will contact me as soon as they have a room, within a week.
+It wasn’t a week; the first offer I received from them was over a month later, when I was in London already.
 Every time I got such an email, I replied that I was no longer in need of accommodation and that I’d appreciate it if they would remove my email from their database.
-Depends on the company; sometimes, it took one reply to solve it; other times, I had to send them dozens of emails before they finally got the memo that I was not going to do business with them.
+Depends on the company; sometimes, it took one click to solve it; other times, I had to send them dozens of emails before they finally got the memo that I was not going to do business with them.
 Frustrating.

 At the end of January, I was getting ready to submit the case to some television, making it blow to the broad public.
-However, before I did, I received a mail from the Faculty Director’s office that my objection had escaped their notice, and I’ll have my fees refunded.
+However, before I did, I received a letter from the Faculty Director’s office that my objection had escaped their notice, and that I would have my fees refunded.
 My first reaction was, “An institute of communication and journalism has a response time of four months?!”
 But this was instantly erased with an optimistic vision that things would actually turn out fine.
 If there’s a way to solve this peacefully, yes, I am all in.

 So, I provided them with all the details needed to complete the transaction and waited.
 It was March already, and nothing had happened.
 After I sent a kind reminder about the situation, I received a reply saying that I have to contact a different office about this; it’s not their thing.
 So, I sent another email to the office they mentioned, only to get that they can’t do anything in this matter either, but that I should contact yet another office.
-The following month I spent sending emails to addresses I was given, but with no result.
+The following month, I spent sending emails to addresses I was given, but with no result.
 Damnit, but I kept going.
-Instead of sending an email to one address at a time, I searched for every possible uni email I could find, added them to the receivers list, and sent another request for an update.
-After another two weeks of no communication, I repeated the procedure again.
+Instead of sending an email to one address at a time, I added a lot of uni email addresses I could find to the recipients list and sent another request for an update.
+After another two weeks of no communication, I repeated the procedure.
 And again, after another week.
 Finally, things started to move.

 Still, it was far from a smooth finish.
-They said I need to pay them a manipulation fee first before they send the refund.
+They said I must pay them a manipulation fee before they send the refund.
 “Nope,” I thought.
 The Faculty Director’s office said nothing about any extra charges.
-So, instead of responding and paying them more money, I sent my case to all the departments of the uni instead.
-Days passed when I got an email stating: “It has been paid yesterday.”
+So, instead of responding and paying them more money, I sent my case to all the uni departments instead.
+Only days passed and I got an email stating: “It has been paid yesterday.”
 Pfff.

-Back in Utrecht, one of the university’s faculty members said that “If it ain’t Dutch, it ain’t much.”
-However, I experienced a version where “If it is Dutch, it’s a massive pile of troubles and complications.”
+Back in Utrecht, that faculty member said, “If it ain’t Dutch, it ain’t much.”
+However, the version I got to experience was that if it was Dutch, it was a hellhole of troubles and complications.
 Maybe I just was at the wrong time with the wrong people, maybe.
-No one will return the time, nerves, and banking fees I lost during this, but the tuition was indeed refunded, and it was an interesting life experience.
-Since the case eventually ended the way it did, I might buy Dutch cheese one day again.
+No one will return the time, nerves, and banking fees I lost during this, but the tuition was indeed refunded, and if anything, it was an interesting life experience.
+Since the case eventually ended the way it did, I might buy Dutch cheese again one day.

 Published by: Jakub Stepanovic in Stories